imobachgs/vagrant-ansible-playbooks/README.md

 --------------

 This role turns a Debian/Ubuntu machine into an environment to develop Ruby web applications (Ruby on Rails, Sinatra, etc.).
+It relies in 'ruby' and 'headless' roles.

 It includes: